Vandalism and trespass on the railway is reckless and causes delays.

 Certain parts of the railway, including stations, underpasses and level crossings, are open to the public.
 But when people go onto the tracks, embankments or other areas, they are trespassing.

-How we work with communities to promote safety
+How we work with communities to promote safety and prevent vandalism and trespassing

 - Our community safety teams work hard – particularly in trespassing hotspots – to make more people aware of the dangers of trespass on the railway.